AlpacaKeep

 How much does a pet alpaca cost?

-A pet or fiber-quality alpaca typically costs between $250 and $2,000.
-These are usually geldings (castrated males) or older females meant for companionship or basic fiber production, offering limited commercial breeding upside.
+A pet or fiber-quality alpaca usually costs between $250 and $2,000.
+These are typically geldings (castrated males) or older females kept for companionship or basic fiber, not for breeding.

 Why are alpacas so expensive?